 This city is expensive—so we’ve concocted cheap date ideas that won’t make you look like a stingy loser when you ask your bae to Netflix and chill.
-Good for Valentine’s Day ideas or any day of the year, these cheap date ideas will keep you looking fly without burning a hole in your wallet.
-Romantic bars with lust-worthy drink specials, budget-friendly movie theaters and oyster happy hours, there are plenty of affordable options in NYC—if you know where to find them.
+Good for Valentine’s Day ideas or any day of the year, these foolproof and romantic things to do will keep you looking fly without burning a hole in your wallet.
+From romantic bars with lust-worthy drink specials to budget-friendly movie theaters and oyster happy hours, there are plenty of affordable options in NYC—if you know where to find them.
 You're in luck: we have your low-cost, high-reward playbook right here.